 Another great feature is that you can submit a request online for conventional, FHA, or VA loans.
 LendingTree’s website also provides a ton of in-depth resources for homebuyers, no matter where you are in the process.

 They provide tips for qualifying for a mortgage, mistakes to avoid when purchasing a house, and a bank of frequently asked questions.
 For home loan guidance and receiving multiple offers at once, LendingTree is the place to go.

 Reali is a direct lender that makes it quick and easy to apply for a mortgage.
 Rather than requiring tons of paperwork, you can upload all of your documentation directly online.
 They are known for their excellent customer service.

 If you’re worried about the amount of cash it takes to close, consider getting a quote from this lender.
 With low overhead costs, they don’t charge origination fees or broker fees, but still stay competitive with interest rates.

 Plus, the average time to closing is just 13 days, which is much faster compared to the rest of the industry.
 There are also plenty of options for the length of loan terms.

 It’s still a growing company and may not be available in your state.

-They are currently only available in Arizona, California, Colorado, Florida, Georgia, Illinois, Michigan, Oregon, Pennsylvania, Texas, Virginia, and Washington.
+They are currently only available in the following 12 states: Arizona, California, Colorado, Florida, Georgia, Illinois, Michigan, Oregon, Pennsylvania, Texas, Virginia, and Washington.
 Check with them to see if they’ve expanded to your specific locale before gathering information for a quote request.